FERNANDO AGUERRE BIOGRAPHY

 He’s the father of 16 year old triplets.
 He continues to surf daily, near his home in La Jolla, California.

 Karin Sierralta was first elected as a Vice President to the ISA in 2008.
-In 2012, he was re-elected to continue for his second 4-year term on the ISA Executive Committee.
+In 2016, he was re-elected to continue a third 4-year term on the ISA Executive Committee.
+He is up for re-election at the 2020 Annual General Meeting.

 A devoted surfer and competitor since 1980, Karin has been a driving force in the development of professional surfing events as well as the organization of international surfing events throughout Latin America.
 In 2002, he co-founded ALAS (Latin Pro Tour) and to this day holds the position of Executive President.
 He has also served as the Executive Director of the Peruvian Surfing Federation, FENTA, since 2008.